armory3d/armorpaint_docs/README.md

 - `Brush Radius`: When painting with a pen, pressure affects the radius of brush.
 - `Brush Opacity`: Pressure affects the opacity of brush.
 - `Brush Hardness`: Pressure affects the hardness of brush.

+>When using Wacom tablets on Windows, ensure `Use Windows Ink` option is enabled in [Wacom Tablet Properties](https://armorpaint.org/manual/img/wacom.png).

 ##### Viewport Quality